Innocent-Traitor/Daifugo-/README.md

 1. Download the project, and open in at least Godot v4.2
 2. Follow [Exporting for Android](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_android.html) on the Godot Documentation
 3. Follow [Gradle Builds for Android](https://docs.godotengine.org/en/stable/tutorials/export/android_gradle_build.html) on the Godot Documentation
+4. If you'd like to disable Ads on mobile, simply disable ad_handler.gd from the autoload singletons and turn off the Poing Studios Admob plugin.
-4. Build and Export using Godot's export system
+5. Build and Export using Godot's export system